teslamate-org/teslamate/docs/installation/docker.md

     mosquitto-data:
 ```

+## Start Docker

 Afterwards start the stack with `docker-compose up`.

+## Usage

+1) Open the web interface [http://your-ip-address:4000](http://localhost:4000)
-To sign in with your Tesla Account open the web interface at [http://your-ip-address:4000](http://localhost:4000).
+2) Sign in with your Tesla Account open the web interface

-The Grafana dashboards are available at [http://your-ip-address:3000](http://localhost:3000).
+3) The Grafana dashboards are available at [http://your-ip-address:3000](http://localhost:3000).